nicholasgpuig/cf_ai_cache_optimizer/PROMPTS.md

 Write a concise plan for creating jest tests for this repo.
 Including unit tests and maybe integration tests between the web and workers portions of this code.

 In the web portion, I want to create a feature where users can download our example logs straight from the cloudflare page in case they don't have a local repository copy.
 Create three buttons on the main page that allow users to download the cache miss, ddos attack, and normal traffic json files.

+Consider the entire project so far; this is nearly its final form.
+We need to update the README for Cloudflare's recruiting/engineering team to read.
+They will need to test it, possibly locally or a deployed version of my app, thus I need to make instructions/explanations as clear as possible.

+First, examine the How it works section, and suggest improvements